bartbutenaers/node-red-contrib-ui-babylonjs-3d/README.md

 +  The command `create_camera` creates a camera in the scene, without the camera becoming the active camera.
 By adding the json parameter `"active": true`, the camera will become immediately active (which means you can create a single command to create and activate a camera).

 + The command `update_camera` allows the properties of an existing camera (by name) to be updated.
 This can be used e.g. to make another camera the active one...

+If multiple preset positions are required (i.e. view a scene from multiple angles), this can be achieved in multiple ways:
++ Update the position of a single camera.
++ Create multiple cameras and switch between those cameras, by specifying which camera needs to be active.

 ### Gizmos